julienberman/cpi/README.md

-# cpi
+# The Consumer Price Index

 Extract the latest Consumer Price Index data from the Bureau of Labor Statistics.
+[See here](https://www.bls.gov/cpi/additional-resources/cpi-item-aggregation.htm) for item aggregation information.